Giving a brand-new look to this old dresser was a job that I kept postponing until I couldn't delay it any longer.

 Then, I went all around the dresser with my shop vac to get rid of dust, spider webs, and everything in between.

-The final step was to use a tack cloth to eliminate any dust particles that would still be lingering there.
+The final step was to use a tack cloth to remove any remaining dust particles.

 4. APPLY A BLOCKER